 Plaintiffs in Tasigna lawsuits claim that Novartis knew or should have known about the risks associated with the drug but failed to adequately warn patients and doctors.
 As a result, patients who took Tasigna and suffered these side effects may be eligible to file a lawsuit and receive compensation for their injuries.

-Tasigna is a new prescription drug from Novartis that has been used for the treatment of leukemia.
-It was recently discovered that Tasigna can cause acute atherosclerosis (narrowing of the arteries that supply blood to the heart).
-Tasigna lawsuits allege Novartis has intentionally concealed this dangerous side effect and many individuals who were prescribed Tasigna have suffered serious injury and even death as a result.
+What’s more is Tasigna lawsuits allege Novartis has intentionally concealed this dangerous side effect and many individuals who were prescribed Tasigna have suffered serious injury and even death as a result.

 August 2021: On August 12, 2021, the United States Judicial Panel on Multidistrict Litigation (JPML) ordered the creation of a Tasigna class action lawsuit (technically called multi-district litigation or MDL) for claims involving this therapy.

 Individuals who have suffered vascular damage as a result of their use of Tasigna may be entitled to financial compensation.
-Tasigna patients have already filed lawsuits against Novartis and there is now an Tasigna lawsuit MDL class action lawsuit in Florida.
-So federal lawsuits are consolidated into a MDL.
+Tasigna patients have already filed lawsuits against Novartis and there is now a Tasigna lawsuit MDL class action lawsuit in Florida.
+So federal lawsuits are consolidated into an MDL.